-The Quality & Risk Manager leads and manages the Quality Improvement program to ensure compliance with the Australian Aged Care Quality Agency (AACQA) and National Safety and Quality Health Service (NSQHS) Standards.
-The Quality & Risk manager drives quality improvement and acts as a best practices coach to all staff, volunteers and members of the Board.
+The Quality & Risk Manager leads and manages the Quality Improvement Program to ensure compliance with the Australian Aged Care Quality Agency (AACQA) and National Safety and Quality Health Service (NSQHS) Standards.
+The Quality & Risk Manager drives quality improvement and acts as a best practice coach to all staff, volunteers and members of the Board.